Nanolat/sotopless-octopress/source/join-alpha-test/index.markdown

 sharing: true
 footer: true
 ---
-Our closed alpha testing starts on 30th Sep.
+Our closed alpha testing starts on October 31st.

 Send an email to support [at] nanolat.com to join the closed alpha testing.